rl-institut/oemoflex/README.md

 # oemoflex

-A flexible model structure for creating and analysing multi-regional sector-integrated energysystem models featuring many flexibility options.
+oemoflex is a flexible model structure for creating and analysing multi-regional sector-integrated energysystem models featuring many flexibility options.

+oemoflex makes it easy to create datapackages that represent energy systems that can be optimized with oemof.solph.
+It also helps to postprocess the results so that you can focus on your main tasks of modeling: Finding good data and drawing assumptions to build meaningful scenarios and interpret them.

+The core parts of oemoflex have been originally developed in the project FlexMex.
+Its main application is currently within the energy system model [oemof-B3](https://oemof-b3.readthedocs.io/)

 ## Getting started

+## Installation

+You can install oemoflex in your environment for developing with pip:

+    pip install -e <path-to-oemoflex>

 ## Usage

-This folder is where you should place the code of your package (package name to be edited in `setup.py` under name)

-You can install it locally for developing with

-    python setup.py install

-More details for packaging are available on [https://packaging.python.org](https://packaging.python.org/tutorials/packaging-projects/)
+Have a look at the examples to see how to create an EnergyDataPackage by specifying the components, busses, regions and links, how to parametrize it and how to pass it to oemof.solph to solve the optimization problem.

 ## Docs

+Online documentation is hosted by readthedocs and can be found [here](https://oemoflex.readthedocs.io/en/latest/).
+The docs are currently under construction.

 To build the docs simply go to the `docs` folder